The countdown is on.

 FASB 842 compliance must be reflected in the balance sheets for public companies in less than 90 days - on January 1, 2018.
 And private companies - whom FASB has given a deceivingly longer 15 months to make these changes - can learn from the mistakes of those who’ve gone before.

-That’s right… we’ve heard a lot of uh-ohs and bleeps from public companies as we’ve helped them implement FASB 842 over the past year.
+That’s right… we’ve heard a lot of uh-ohs and bleeps from public companies as we’ve helped them with ASC 842 implementation over the past year.

 The lessons they’ve learned are not pretty.